 - The Birch should be a cooler sleeping mattress.
-The coils promote airflow through the mattress, making it very breathable.
+The Birch is a hybrid mattress, and the coils promote airflow through the mattress, making it very breathable.
 The wool and aerated latex also add some breathability to the top of the mattress.
 Hot sleepers should take a look at the Birch without question.

 How The Birch Compares To Other Latex Mattresses